SewoongLab/PLeaS-Merging/README.md

 # PLeaS: Merging Models with Permutations and Least Squares

-This repository contains the implementation for our paper "PLeaS - Merging Models with Permutations and Least Squares", which introduces a novel algorithm for parameter-efficient merging of neural networks.
+This repository contains the implementation for our CVPR'25 paper [PLeaS - Merging Models with Permutations and Least Squares](https://arxiv.org/abs/2407.02447), which introduces a novel algorithm for merging of neural networks.

 ## Overview